Sealing and Insulating Rim Joists

 (Common sources of air leakage through and around rim joists.)

-- Seal the sill plate to the foundation wall
+- Sealing the sill plate to the foundation wall

-- Seal the rim joist to the sill plate
+- Sealing the rim joist to plate for sill plate insulation

-- Seal the rim joist to the subfloor sheathing
+- Sealing the rim joist to the subfloor sheathing

-- Seal all plumbing, wiring and other penetrations
+- Sealing all plumbing, wiring and other penetrations

 - Insulate the rim joist